wwshenmegui/romanconverter/README.md

 - Description: Provides high-level HTTP assertions for testing APIs.
 - Purpose: Enables integration testing of backend routes.

+6. winston

+- Description: Winston is a popular logging library for Node.js that allows structured logging with multiple transport options (console, file, external services).
+- Purpose: It helps developers capture, format, and persist logs efficiently.
+It supports log levels, timestamping, JSON formatting, and integration with logging platforms like Logstash, AWS CloudWatch, and more.

+7. prom-client

+- Description: prom-client is a Prometheus client library for Node.js that enables applications to expose real-time metrics.
+- Purpose: It helps monitor application performance by tracking HTTP requests, response times, error rates, and custom metrics, which can be visualized in Prometheus/Grafana.

 ## Frontend

 The frontend is built with React and Adobe React Spectrum for a modern, accessible, and styled user interface.
 The following dependencies are used: